 I’ve threatened to sue you, and with the most egregious situations I’ve pursued my threats and won three out of three times, including a large publication right here in Seattle.
 Unfortunately, the terms of the largest legal settlement precludes me from saying who they are, but you’d recognize them in a heartbeat.

 I’m tired.
-My intention in creating my web sites – starting with the first hand-coded one in 1994 – was to share some of my stories, photos, Montana legacy, personal and family struggles, and global health issues with like-minded internet users.
+My intention in creating my web sites – starting with the first HTML hand-coded one in 1994 – before WordPress and other such apps even existed – was to share some of my stories, photos, Montana legacy, personal and family struggles, favorite travel destinations, and global health issues with like-minded internet users.
 I worked in TV news for the very best part of my career, telling stories about our cities, our nation, our world.
 It was the best time in my life.
-But thinking that such video and photo-studded stories could translate to the internet, onto personal web sites, and protected under international copyright law – it’s all failed miserably with the theft of my ideas, my stories, and my photos.
+But thinking that such video and photo-studded stories could translate to the internet, onto my personal web sites, and protected under international copyright law – it’s all failed miserably with the continued outright theft of my ideas, my stories, and my photos.

 I’m so tired.
 I think I’ll just let all these stories and photos and videos die with me, as generations before me have done.
 And perhaps as it should be…